The moment you consider investing in a mobile app, you’re immediately faced with a barrage of terminology.

 Advantages of Hybrid Apps

-- Developers for hybrid apps are often less expensive than native developers
+In addtion, developers for hybrid apps are often less expensive than native developers.

-- You retain the same ability to access device features as with native apps, thanks to solutions like Phonegap that act like a bridge between the native SDK and the webview in which the app runs.
+This is thanks to solutions like PhoneGap that act like a bridge between the native SDK and the webview in which the app runs.
 We’ll talk about PhoneGap below.

 Disadvantages of Hybrid Apps